 What the Sun Does to Our Skin?

-Most of us know the uncomfortable feeling of a sunburn, which is when the sun has penetrated the outer layer of our skin to the deeper layers where it can damage and kill cells.
-There are two types of UV rays that affect our skin.
-UVB is what provides your skin with the energy to make vitamin D and is also responsible for giving you a tan, which acts as a first layer of defense against cell damage.
-When the damage is too great however, that’s when you get a sunburn.
-UVA rays are capable of hitting deeper layers of our skin and can stimulate the production of free radicals causing oxidative stress.
-These types of UV rays can cause different types of cancers based on the cells they damage.
+Most of us have experienced the discomfort of being sunburned.
+We get sunburned because the sun's rays penetrate from the surface of the skin to the deeper layers of the skin and cause cell damage.
+Two of these UV rays can affect our skin.
+UVB can provide energy for the skin to produce vitamin D, and it can also give you a bronzed skin without causing cell damage.
+However, when the damage is too great, you can get sunburned.
+UVA rays are able to penetrate the deep layers of our skin and can stimulate the production of free radicals which can lead to oxidative stress.
+These types of UV rays can cause different types of skin damage depending on which cells they damage.

 When the UV index is at 8 or higher, it’s possible to develop a sunburn in as little as 15 minutes, especially for those who have low melanin in their skin.
 In general, UV rays are their highest between 10 am and 2 pm.